Does an Other Than Honorable Discharge Show Up in a Background Check?

 There are several types of military discharge that a military member may receive, and former service members who receive a less than honorable discharge may be wondering “Does an other than honorable discharge show up in a background check?”

-With an Other Than Honorable Discharge (OTH), entering the civilian workforce can make some former service members nervous about background check results.
+With an Other Than Honorable Discharge (OTH), entering the civilian workforce can make some former service members nervous regarding background check findings.

-These and other questions are common, so one of the best things that can be done (immediately) is to learn how to do a background check on yourself so that you can see exactly what potential employers will see about your military record.
+These and other questions are common, so one of the best things that can be done (immediately) is to learn to carry out a background check personally so that you can see exactly what potential employers will see about your military record.

 It all depends on the the exact type of military discharge recorded and whether or not it’s possible to have the discharge upgraded.